pmarro/LayBack/README.md

 In order to ensure that you install the exact same versions of the packages that are being used in the project; use the command below.

 `python -m pip install -r requirements.txt`

+Now that you have all the packages installed you can run tests with pytest whenever you make changes to the project.

+`pytest -v`

 To set up the **database** run de following commands.